MansoorAlmaleki/DSP-signal-analyzer/README.md

  Xk (Frequency Domain Output): The complex coefficient representing the signal's amplitude and phase at the specific frequency bin k.

- xn (Time Domain Input): The discrete sample value of your signal at time index n.
+ xn (Time Domain Input): The discrete sample value of your signal at time index n

- N (Total Samples): The total number of data points collected in your signal buffer.
+ N (Total Samples): The total number of samples collected in the data buffer

- n (Time Index): The current sample number in the time domain, ranging from 0 to N-1.
+ n (Time Index): The current sample number in the time domain, ranging from 0 to N-1

- k (Frequency Bin Index): The target frequency component you are evaluating, ranging from 0 to N-1.
+ k (Frequency Bin Index): The target frequency component you are evaluating, ranging from 0 to N-1

  **Program interface**